5 min read

 Here’s the next problem:

-wikipedia: The keys for the Rabin cryptosystem are generated as follows:- Choose two large distinct prime numbers $p$ and $q$ such that $p\equiv 3\bmod 4$ and $q\equiv 3\bmod 4$.
+1. Choose two large distinct prime numbers pp and qq such that p3mod4p\equiv 3\bmod 4 and q3mod4q\equiv 3\bmod 4.

 Since 209 is not a large number, we can easily factorise it through trial and error: